 3] Clear browser data

 There are high chances that some browser data is conflicting with the loading of the website.
-This might be a very basic fix, but in this case, it can be proved a highly reliable one.
+It might be a very basic fix, but in this case, it can be proved a highly reliable one.

 For this, start by opening Google Chrome.
 Now hit the CTRL + H button combination on your keyboard.

-This will open a new panel to delete your browsing history and other data.
+It will open a new panel to delete your browsing history and other data.
 Select every checkbox that you see and finally click on Clear browsing data.

 Restart your browser and check if your error is fixed or not.